stellaurr/helpme/README.md

-# CSIT321 Application Development - Trial Spring Boot Project
+# Purr (Spring Boot Project) - CSIT321 Application Development

 ## Overview

-This repository contains a trial Spring Boot project for **CSIT321 Application Development**.
+This repository contains our Spring Boot project for **CSIT321 Application Development**.
 The purpose of this project is to demonstrate the basics of building a Spring Boot application and applying key concepts learned throughout the course.

 ## Features